-Immediately after installing Android Studio for the first, time it is likely that only the latest released version of the Android SDK has been installed.
+Immediately after installing Android Studio for the first time it is likely that only the latest released version of the Android SDK has been installed.
 To install older versions of the Android SDK simply select the checkboxes corresponding to the versions and click on the Apply button.
+The rest of this book assumes that the Android Tiramisu (API Level 33) SDK is installed.